-Since 1985, I have been performing cosmetic and plastic procedure including facelifts, liposuction, breast augmentation and lifts, tummy tucks, and eyelid surgery.
-I also inject BOTOX® and JUVÉDERM®.
+Since 1985, I have been performing cosmetic and plastic surgery procedures including breast augmentation and lifts, liposuction, tummy tucks, facelifts, and blepharoplasty.
+I also inject BOTOX® Cosmetic and JUVÉDERM®.
 One of the questions that comes up is in seminars and consults is involved in getting plastic surgery?
 What do I have to do and what will happen during the process?”
 The following are answers that will explain the “nuts and bolts” of the experience.

 - What types of consultations are available for a procedure?